Product Docs

 The editor is built for multi-file collaboration with synchronized tab state.

-The editor uses Monaco and supports many language modes including JavaScript, TypeScript, Python, C++, Java, Go, PHP, Ruby, Rust, HTML, CSS, Markdown, YAML, and more.
+The editor supports many language modes including plain text, JavaScript, TypeScript, Python, C++, Java, Go, PHP, Ruby, Rust, HTML, CSS, Markdown, YAML, and more.

 Tabs are shared between collaborators in the same room.

-Users with edit access can add tabs, rename tabs, switch tabs, and close tabs when more than one tab exists.
+Users with edit access can add tabs, switch tabs, and close tabs when more than one tab exists.

 The active tab content is what the compiler runs and what the download flow includes.

-The close button is visible on closable tabs and disabled by design for the final remaining tab.
+The close button stays visible on every tab and is disabled by design for the final remaining tab.

 Read-only saved workspaces keep tab modification controls disabled.